vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 ### How to install and use the driver?
 Please follow the instructions at [installation-on-esxi](http://vmware.github.io/docker-volume-vsphere/documentation/install.html#installation-on-esxi).

-### Can I use another base volume plugin other than vDVS?
+### Can I use another base volume plugin other than VDVS?
-Currently vFile volume service is only developed and tested with vDVS as the base volume plugin.
+Currently vFile volume service is only developed and tested with VDVS as the base volume plugin.

 ### Can I use default driver for local volumes as a base volume plugin?
 No, this is not supported by vFile plugin.